AnkitB47/AutonoMind/README.md

 Use `/chat` to question any PDFs or images you've uploaded previously.

 Upload PDFs or images for retrieval using `POST /upload` and send chat messages via `POST /chat`.
-If the request omits a `session_id`, the server now generates a new one automatically.
-Each session id remains valid for roughly an hour so your uploaded files can be queried.
+If the request omits a `session_id`, the server now generates a new one automatically and returns it in the response.
+Keep this id and include it in later requests so your uploaded files can be queried.
+Each session id remains valid for roughly an hour.